Mission in Literacy

 Mother Tongue materials for HIV/AIDS programme

-BTL has been implementing an HIV/AIDS awareness and response programme in the 15 communities where it works.
+BTL has been implementing an HIV/AIDS awareness and response programme in a number of the communities where it works.
 This has been done through a translated story of an HIV/AIDS orphaned girl called Kande in the various languages.
 The aim is to help the communities respond to the challenge of HIV/AIDS and support those affected and infected.

 Coronavirus Comic Books - NOT FOR SALE

 BTL translators have translated Comic books for their communities.
 They are simple reads containing valuable information on Coronavirus.
 They also help the readers to master their local languages.
-Find a number below;
+Click on the language of interest below;